Luton throws for 5 TDs as Oregon State defeats UCLA 48-31

 Demetric Felton had 166 scrimmage yards for UCLA (1-5, 1-2), which lost for the 14th time in Chip Kelly’s 18 games as coach.
 Felton had 111 yards rushing — including a career-long 75-yard TD in third quarter — and 55 yards receiving.

 Austin Burton was 27 of 41 for 236 yards and a touchdown in his first start but the Bruins were unable to rally after digging a large deficit in the first quarter.

-UCLA got within 10 on three occasions in the second half but was unable to stop the Beavers on subsequent drives.
+“I thought Austin for his first start did a nice job.
+He protected the football and did a nice job.
+He extended some plays and drives with his feet,” Kelly said.

 Oregon State jumped out to huge lead by taking advantage of a pair of UCLA gaffes, which gave it short fields.